 Strategic HR is when Human Resources professionals use future-oriented thinking to plan and formulate solutions to business problems within the company.
-It is going above and beyond the administrative work, HR is known for and transitioning to a critical thinker who solves complex issues.
+It is going above and beyond the administrative work HR is known for and becoming a critical thinker who solves complex issues.
 Strategic HR may involve working on company direction at the highest levels and determining effective tactical decision-making.
 All strategic planning should be focused on the company’s business plan.

 There are different paths for strategic HR, such as strategic talent management, staffing, compensation, DEI, and many more.

 You may be wondering if it’s worth it to put in extra effort to be a strategic HR professional.
 Here are a few reasons why it can be so beneficial to a company (and your career).

 - Problems should be solved at the root.
 HR frequently puts out figurative fires that arise within companies.
 If processes in the company stay the same, it’s likely that these problems will arise again and again.
 Solving the root issue prevents future problems, saving time and money.

 - It can save the company time and money.
 When HR professionals use strategic thinking, it improves processes and decreases costs, contributing to a company’s success.

 - It reinforces the value of HR.
 The ability of HR professionals to solve complex issues will increase the department’s credibility and give you a seat at the decision-making table.

 The foundation of strategic HR lies with data analytics.
 As professionals attempt to solve complex issues that arise, their solutions should be grounded in data-driven practices.
 HR professionals may be involved in the data collection, cleaning, interpretation, and predictive analysis required to make informed decisions.
 Predictive analytics is especially useful with strategic HR because it uses past data to predict the future.